Top Bathroom and Drain Life Hacks

 - Then, uncover and flush with boiling hot water

 If your property is suffering from blocked drains which even these handy tips won’t get rid of, don’t hesitate to get in touch with our expert team at Clearfirst today.
-Our wealth of experience in the industry means we are fully trained in using various methods such as high pressure water jetting and rodding to clear and repair:
+Our wealth of experience in the industry means we are fully trained in using various methods such as high pressure water jetting.

 Simply get in touch with our expert team today to learn more about how your property can benefit from our services.